Shopify Analytics: Trends, Insights and Shopify Market Share 2026

 Checkout Completion Rates

-Critical Finding: More than half of customers who reach checkout abandon their carts.
-This represents massive revenue opportunity—each 1% improvement in checkout completion directly increases revenue by 2%+ when accounting for traffic already qualified enough to begin checkout.
+More than half of customers who reach checkout abandon their carts.
+That's a massive revenue leak.
+Each 1% improvement in checkout completion directly increases revenue by 2%+ when you account for traffic that was already qualified enough to start checkout.

 Proven Checkout Optimization Tactics: